A public administrator holding a laptop and meeting with staff members sitting in a circle.

 • Social services

-In addition to managing specific programs for their organization, public administration professionals can be instrumental in shaping public policy at the community, state, or federal level.
+In addition to managing specific programs for their organization, professionals in public administration career roles can be instrumental in shaping public policy at the community, state, or federal level.

 Job Responsibilities: What a Public Administrator Does